joshuagruenstein/cassandra/README.md

 ### License

-Cassandra is open source software distributed under the [GPL v3](https://www.gnu.org/licenses/gpl-3.0) license.
+Cassandra is open source software.
+The Python and OpenRocket integration is distributed under the [GPL v3](https://www.gnu.org/licenses/gpl-3.0) license, while the frontend is distributed under the [MIT](https://opensource.org/licenses/MIT) license.